Strippit FC750 & FC750/2

 If you can't figure out how to do the work yourself, then you need to hire me or another capable Serviceman to do the work for you.

-I have been Servicing Strippit FC750 Machines since the Very First One was Built
+I have been Servicing Strippit FC750 Machines since the Very First One

-in 1979, and the Following is what I do when I Rebuild a Turret Drive System on a Customer's Machine.
+I Rebuild a Turret Drive System on a Customer's Machine.

 Note!
 This Kit is For FC750 Machines Only, NOT for FC750/2 Machines.

-FC750/2's used a Dowel-Pin Inserted in to Each Shotpin with a #17441-000 Magnet on the end.
+FC750/2's used a Dowel-Pin Inserted in Each Shotpin with a #17441-000 Magnet on end.
 The Magnet activated 2 -- #18122-000 Sensors for the In and Out Signals.

-The FC750/2 Shotpin Sensors work good, and do not have the FC750's Problems.
+FC750/2 Shotpin Sensors work good, and do not have the FC750's Problems.

 Grease the 2 Shotpins Regularly though, every 4 to 6 Months is good.
-Synthetic (RED) Grease is the Best Grease to use as it is much more Time & Temperature Stable.
+Synthetic (RED) Grease is Best Grease to use as it is much more Time & Temperature Stable.

-16 -- Adjust the 2 Flow-Control Valves that are on your Shotpin In & Out Mac Air Valve, so that the Shotpins Travel In & Out Smoothly with Out Hitting Hard.
+16 -- Adjust the 2 Flow-Control Valves that are on your Shotpin In & Out Mac Air Valve,

 On Long Station Moves, Like T-Home, Turret will tend to stop Long.
 This is Normal.